Carcassonne: History

 Theodoric is thought to have begun the predecessor of the basilica that is now dedicated to Saint Nazaire.
-In 508 the Visigoths successfully foiled attacks by the Frankish king Clovis I. In Francia, the Arab and Berber Muslim forces invaded the region of Septimania in 719 and deposed the local Visigothic Kingdom in 720; after the Frankish conquest of Narbonne in 759, the Muslim Arabs and Berbers were defeated by the Christian Franks and retreated to their Andalusian heartland after 40 years of occupation, and the Carolingian king Pepin the Short came up reinforced.
+In AD 508 the Visigoths successfully foiled attacks by the Frankish king Clovis I. In Francia, the Arab and Berber Muslim forces invaded the region of Septimania in AD 719 and deposed the local Visigothic Kingdom in AD 720; after the Frankish conquest of Narbonne in 759, the Muslim Arabs and Berbers were defeated by the Christian Franks and retreated to Andalusia after 40 years of occupation, and the Carolingian king Pepin the Short came up reinforced.

 A medieval fiefdom, the county of Carcassonne, controlled the city and its environs.
 It was often united with the county of Razès.
 The origins of Carcassonne as a county probably lie in local representatives of the Visigoths, but the first count known by name is Bello of the time of Charlemagne.
 Bello founded a dynasty, the Bellonids, which would rule many honores in Septimania and Catalonia for three centuries.
 In 1067, Carcassonne became the property of Raimond-Bernard Trencavel, viscount of Albi and Nîmes, through his marriage with Ermengard, sister of the last count of Carcassonne.
 In the following centuries, the Trencavel family allied in succession with either the counts of Barcelona or of Toulouse.
 They built the Château Comtal and the Basilica of Saints Nazarius and Celsus.
 In 1096, Pope Urban II blessed the foundation stones of the new cathedral.